syhpoon/xenvman/README.md

 * `readonly` :: bool - If mounted file should be read only.
 * `interpolate` :: bool - If the contents of a mounted file needs to be interpolated.
+* `extra-interpolate-data` :: object - Additional interpolation data.
+                                       The data is accessible under
+                                       `.Extra` key of a container
+                                       instance inside templates.

 #### MountData(dataFile, contFile :: string, opts :: object) -> null